-

 Safety is a top priority today.
 To avoid accidents in the workplace, many companies are stepping up their safety measures.
 Lifting is a sector that is particularly relevant.
 But what options are available to help you make your lifting operations safer?

-Premium Industrial Group, which sells between 200 and 250 overhead cranes a year, has installed many of these options over the years.
+Premium Industrial Group, which manufacture between 200 and 250 overhead cranes a year, has installed many of these options over the years.
 But I’ve found that buyers are often unaware of these solutions.
 It would be unfortunate if an accident were to occur when a solution was available to prevent it.
-That’s why we present here the top 10 most common safety options on an overhead crane.
-After reading this article, you’ll know which safety options apply in the most common situations.
-You’ll then be able to determine which ones are right for you, to ensure the safety of your workers.
+That’s why we’re presenting the 10 most common safety options for an overhead crane, along with their prices.

 1. The spare remote control